zillonaorg/Welcome/docs/linux_exercise-1.md

 Return to [skill tree](skill_tree.md)

 # Linux Exercise

-Markdown
+## Markdown
-**Task:**

-In the terminal, navigate to the user's home directory (cd ~).
+This document outlines a series of basic Linux commands you'll practice.

+## Task

+**I. Navigate to the Home Directory**

+Begin by navigating to your user's home directory using the `cd ~` command.
+This tilde symbol (`~`) represents a shortcut to your home directory.

+**II.
+List Directory Contents**

-List the contents of the home directory using the ls command.
+Use the `ls` command to list the contents of the current directory, which should be your home directory at this point.

+**III.
+Create a New Directory**

-Create a new directory called "documents" (use mkdir documents).
+Create a new directory named "documents" using the `mkdir documents` command.

+**IV.
+Change Directory**

-Change directory into the "documents" directory (cd documents).
+Navigate into the newly created "documents" directory using the `cd documents` command.

+**V. Create a Text File**

-Create a new text file called "test.txt" (use touch test.txt).
+Create a new text file named "test.txt" within the "documents" directory using the `touch test.txt` command.

-Verify the existence of "test.txt" using ls.
+**VI.
+Verify File Existence**

+Use the `ls` command again to confirm the presence of the "test.txt" file in the current directory.

-Delete the "test.txt" file (use rm test.txt).
+**VII.
+Delete the Text File**

-Navigate back to the home directory (cd ..).
+Delete the "test.txt" file using the `rm test.txt` command.
+Be cautious when using `rm`, as deleted files are typically unrecoverable.

+**VIII.
+Navigate Back to Home Directory**

+Return to your home directory using the `cd ..` command.
+The double dots (`..`) represent the parent directory of the current location.

-Delete the "documents" directory (use rmdir documents).
+**IX.
+Delete the Directory**

-**Skills Tested:** Basic navigation commands (cd), listing directories (ls), creating directories (mkdir), creating files (touch), deleting files (rm), and deleting directories (rmdir).
+Finally, delete the "documents" directory using the `rmdir documents` command.
+Remember that `rmdir` only works on empty directories; remove any files within "documents" first if necessary.

+## Skills Tested

+This exercise tests your understanding of:

+* Basic navigation commands (cd)
+* Listing directory contents (ls)
+* Creating directories (mkdir)
+* Creating files (touch)
+* Deleting files (rm)
+* Deleting directories (rmdir)

+By successfully completing these tasks, you'll gain a solid foundation for working with directories and files in the Linux terminal.